aws-geospatial/amazon-location-for-maplibre-gl-geocoder/README.md

   ...authHelper.getMapAuthenticationOptions(),
 });

-// Gets an instnace of the AmazonLocationMaplibreGeocoder Object. const amazonLocationMaplibreGeocoder = buildAmazonLocationMaplibreGeocoder(client, placeIndex, { enableAll: true });
+// Gets an instance of the AmazonLocationMaplibreGeocoder Object. const amazonLocationMaplibreGeocoder = buildAmazonLocationMaplibreGeocoder(client, placeIndex, { enableAll: true });

 // Now we can add the Geocoder to the map.